Score

 SOPHIE LAURENT — Head of Legal & Regulatory Affairs

-The CRA requires secure default configuration.
-Telnet is an unencrypted protocol that transmits credentials in plain text.
-Shipping it enabled by default is a clear non-compliance.
-The question is how we address the installer workflow, not whether we address it.
+Regulation 2024/2847 requires secure default configuration.
+Telnet sends credentials in plain text.
+Shipping it enabled is non-compliance.
+The question is how we fix the workflow, not whether.

 Jan Mulder